Is the Chris Rose Therapy Centre for Autism a school?

 How do I apply for autism funding or seek assistance through the province for my child?

-There is quite a bit of information available for families to guide them through the process starting with examining the possibility that a child may have autism through applying for funding and seeking resources, including A Parent’s Handbook: Your Guide to Autism Programs.
-Please visit their site on Autism Spectrum Disorder to see more of the ways they can help.
-If your autism assessment was completed outside of British Columbia, it must be confirmed by a qualified B.C. specialist before you can apply for autism funding.
+To get started with autism funding and resources, A Parent’s Handbook: Your Guide to Autism Programs offers helpful information.
+You can visit the Autism Spectrum Disorder page for more details.
+If your autism assessment was done outside of BC, it will need to be confirmed by a qualified BC specialist before applying for funding.
 (More information.)

 Are there online resources or support groups in Kamloops for caregivers / families?